edgedb/easy-edgedb/chapter10/index.md

 The output is `{3605000}`.

-## Ordering results and using math
+## More on ordering and using math

 Now that we have some numbers, we can start playing around with ordering and math.
-Ordering is quite simple: type `order by` and then indicate the property/link you want to order by.
+We tried out ordering for the first time in Chapter 7 and it was quite simple: type `order by` and then indicate the property/link you want to order by.
 Here we order them by population:

 ```edgeql
 select City {